Derive (Lyra) DeFi Options Protocol Explained

 📈 Need a refresher course on options?
 Check tastylive’s out here!

 After you have chosen an option to buy (or sell), you need to select the way in which you will be paying/ putting up collateral for that option.
-Lyra currently accepts two stablecoins:
+Derive currently accepts two stablecoins and three crypto assets:

 1. USDC

-Note: Lyra allows options traders to sell (go short) options on a partly collateralized basis.
+Note: Derive allows options traders to sell (go short) options on a partly collateralized basis.

 Options trading is a risky business.
 Whenever you buy an option, a party is on the other side selling you that option.
 Being short call options is not a very pleasant experience as the loss is unlimited.